 Rising senior honors students are invited to apply.
 If you plan to graduate in December, you should apply to join the seminar in your 6th and 7th semesters.
 Students who cannot hold the fellowship for the entire academic year are not eligible.

 Applications are closed at the moment.
-Information about the 2019–2020 application cycle is forthcoming.
-To apply, please submit the following materials via the Cogut Institute Undergraduate Fellowship application form (you must be logged into your Brown University email account to access the form):
+Information about the 2021–2022 application cycle is forthcoming.
+To apply, please submit the following materials using the Cogut Institute Undergraduate Fellowship application form (you must be logged into your Brown University email account to access the form):

-- A statement (no more than three single-spaced pages) outlining your area(s) of study and your specific research interests.
+- A statement, in no more than 1,000 words, outlining your area(s) of study and your specific research interests.
 Your statement should also explain how your academic work would benefit from and contribute to a collective seminar experience among scholars in the humanities.
 Participation in the Fellows Seminar is central to the fellowship experience.

 In addition, you must request: